danielscholl/git-mirror-automation/Readme.md

 # Overview & Supported features

+Mirror repositories between Github, Gitlab & Azure DevOps using free Azure Pipelines for mirror automation!

 ![Architecture](screenshots/architecture.png)

 The service has 3 major parts, all of them are executed as part of the Azure function once for every configuration file (loaded from storage):

-* (1) Then function scans the source for new repositories
+* (1) Then function scans the source (by default every 5 minutes) for new repositories
-* (2) It then creates a build that automatically mirrors the repository on any future changes
+* (2) For every new repository it creates a build that automatically mirrors the repository on any future changes (git push on any branch)
-* (3) And finally it creates the target repositories (with identical names)
+* (3) And finally it creates the target repositories (with identical names) at the desired target services

-For every newly discovered repository this infrastructure is set up automatically and since the function runs on a timer (ever 5 minutes) any new Github repository is automatically synced to the targets within 5 minutes of creation.

 See [configuration](docs/Configuration.md), [supported sources](docs/Supported%20sources.md), [supported mirrors](docs/Supported%20mirrors.md) and [supported targets](docs/Supported%20targets.md) for more details on each.